Bard PowerPort™ Lawsuit

 Catheter Migration From Bard PowerPorts

-Catheter migrations are a complex issue that has occurred with some Bard PowerPorts.
+Catheter migration is a complex issue that has occurred with some Bard PowerPorts.
 Catheters can become dislodged from actions like coughing or vomiting.
 Migration is associated with other resulting complications.

 Migration complications depend on various factors, like which vein the catheter is in.
 But patients may experience infection, catheter malfunction, perforation, hemorrhage, thrombosis, neurological complications and ear, neck or shoulder pain.